1 Samuel 27

 Reader-Friendly Bible: Purple Letter EditionKJP

-5And David said to Achish, “If I have now found grace in your eyes, let them give me a place in some town in the country, where I may live; for why should I live in the royal city with you?”
+5And David said to Achish, “If I have found grace in your eyes, let them assign me a place in some town in the country, where I may live; for why should I live in the royal city with you?”
 6Then Achish gave him Ziklag; that is why Ziklag belongs to the kings of Judah unto this day.
 7And David stayed in the country of the Philistines for a year and four months.

-8And David and his men raided the Geshurites, the Girzrites, and the Amalekites; for they were the original inhabitants of the land, extending from Shur to the land of Egypt.
-9And David struck the land, and left neither man nor woman alive, and took away the sheep, oxen, donkeys, camels, and the apparel; and returned to Achish.
+8And David and his men raided the Geshurites, the Girzrites, and the Amalekites; for they were the original inhabitants of the land that extended from Shur to the land of Egypt.
+9And whenever David raided an area, he left no man or woman alive, but took the sheep, oxen, donkeys, camels, and the apparel; and returned to Achish.
 10And Achish asked, “Where have you raided today?”
-And David said, “Against the south of Judah, and the south of the Jerah-meelites, and the south of the Kenites.”
-11And David left no man or woman alive, so they could not bring a report to Gath.
+And David would say, “Against the south of Judah, and the south of the Jerah-meelites, and the south of the Kenites.”
+11David left no man or woman alive, so they could not report to Gath where he had really raided.
 David continued in this manner all the while he dwelt in the country of the Philistines.
-12And Achish believed David, saying, “He has made the people of Israel to utterly abhor him; therefore, he shall be my servant forever.”
+12And Achish believed David, saying, “He has made the people of Israel to utterly hate him; therefore, he shall be my servant forever.”

 Reader-Friendly Bible: Purple Letter Edition